EduardoV06/NearDup/README.md

 - **Caching:** Store computed embeddings to avoid redundant calculations.
 ---

-NearDup is designed to strike a balance between flexibility, usability, and performance.
+Perceive is designed to strike a balance between flexibility, usability, and performance.
 Contributions, feedback, and suggestions are warmly welcomed!